Updated July 2023

 Luckily, if you have Dux-Soup, you can use some of these techniques to widen the search.

 Let’s get back to my previous example of 11k results from your LinkedIn search.
 If you’re using LinkedIn properly (which I am sure you are), you should think smart and ask yourself if all of these 11k profiles are definitely relevant to your business?
 Probably not.

 That’s why it is important to select the right target market and filter the results to show only the best and the most relevant ones.

 To achieve this, you can simply turn on "Expert Mode" in the Dux-Soup Options menu under the User tab.

 To set up a search, open a new tab and click on the Dux-Soup icon and select 'Search':

 Click on “All filters”

-I chose to search only for 2nd contacts as I am only interested to connect with new people.
-The location is USA and the industries are “Consumer Electronics” and “Information Technology and Services”.
+I chose to search only for 2nd-degree contacts as I am only interested to connect with profiles not already in my network.
+The location is the USA and the industries are “Consumer Electronics” and “Information Technology and Services”.

-We always recommend connecting with only your 2nd degree connections to avoid too many “I Don’t Know” responses which can lead to your account being restricted.
+We always recommend connecting with only your 2nd-degree connections to avoid too many “I Don’t Know” responses, which can lead to your LinkedIn account being restricted.

-Now we need to target specific job roles and for this I am going to go with this string of search:
+In order to target specific job roles, I am going to go with this string of searches: